The Numbers Behind Gender-Based Violence in BC (And Why Awareness Changes Everything)

 She's right to feel that.

-Women are significantly more likely than men to have experienced any form of Interpersonal Violence (IPV), including physical abuse (23% versus 17%, respectively), sexual abuse (44% versus 36%), and psychological abuse (43% versus 35%).¹ Yet these numbers often hide in statistics and news cycles.
-They don't feel real until they touch someone we know or until we realize it’s us.
+Women are significantly more likely than men to have experienced any form of Interpersonal Violence (IPV), including physical abuse (23% versus 17%, respectively), sexual abuse (44% versus 36%), and psychological abuse (43% versus 35%).¹ Yet these numbers often hide in statistics, tables, and news reports.
+Often, they don't feel real until they touch someone we know or until we realize it’s us.
+Unfortunately, with rates like this, it’s likely that it does impact each of us already.

-The truth is gender-based violence isn't just a rare tragedy.
-It's an ongoing reality, but reality can be interrupted, and that is the purpose of this blog post and our work at Arise.
-We believe that change starts through awareness and through small steps.
-It’s not something will go away if we ignore or think it won’t or doesn’t impact us.
+The truth is, gender-based violence is an ongoing reality for many people.
+But reality can be interrupted and changed.
+It’s the purpose of everything we do through Arise, including this blog you’re reading.
+We believe that change starts through awareness and small steps.
+It’s not something that will go away if we ignore or think it won’t—or doesn’t—impact us.

-Let's start with the number that stopped us in our tracks.
+Let's start with the number that will probably stop you in your tracks.
 Between 2018 and 2022, 850 women and girls were killed across Canada.² That's at least one every two days.
 That's mothers, sisters, daughters, friends.
 That's women with futures, with dreams, with people who loved them.

 Who Is Most Vulnerable?